Labannya22/COIT20265/gns3/README.md

 **Figure 5.
 Bulk-transfer traffic recorded and analysed using Zeek.**

----

 ### HTTP Request Burst

 A repeated HTTP request test was generated from Kali against the web service running on the Ubuntu server.

-Zeek generated `http.log` and recorded repeated successful HTTP GET requests.
+Zeek generated http.log and recorded repeated successful HTTP GET requests.

 <p align="center">